 OpenSG TC Officers

 There shall be a Chair, a Vice Chair a Secretary and a Marketing Officer.
 It is highly desired that the Chair and Vice Chair come from two different UCAIug membership classes.
+Under no conditions shall any combination of Chair, Vice Chair and Secretary come from the same Full Member.

 Officers shall be nominated and elected from the OpenSG TC Full Members and Observer Members in accordance with the procedures of the UCAIug and where necessary, Robert's Rules of Order.

+Officers who switch affiliations maintain their office until the expiration of their term.
+If their new affiliation is not an existing Full Member, then Voting Privileges are obtained as prescribed in 9.1.

 Filling Vacancies